 Organizations all over the US are calling on sewers, sewists, people with sewing machines to help create handmade masks to help cope with the coronavirus shortage.
 This DIY surgical face mask pattern is free and has 3 variations!
 While you’re stuck in isolation or quarantine, here are 3 ways to make a medical face mask to block germs and sew some good!
 This post will also help you find a place to donate homemade pandemic masks.

-See my new post, how to make a face mask with a filter pocket!
+See my new posts, how to make a face mask with a filter pocket and how to make a mask for kids.

 There is evidence that these masks do NOT work as well as PPE medical masks so there has been debate on whether or not these are needed.
 In situations like a pandemic, something is better than nothing, and according to the CDC’s Crisis Capacity Strategies homemade masks can be worn.
 It is my hope that these masks don’t end up on the frontline of the pandemic, but hopefully will free up some masks from other areas in healthcare so that the medical grade surgical masks can be used for treating COVID-19 patients.